hunteke/temoa/docs/source/Documentation.rst

 set of engineering characteristics (e.g. capital cost, efficiency, capacity factor, emission rates) -- that transform raw energy sources into end-use demands.
-The model objective function minimizes the present-value cost of energy supply through manipulation of capacity use and installation over time.
+The model objective function minimizes the present-value cost of energy supply by optimizing installed capacity and its utilization over time.

 .. _simple_system: